portfors-lab/sparkle/doc/ref/api.rst

 The main container for an individual stimulus is the :class:`StimulusModel<sparkle.stim.stimulus_model>`.
 Internally, the stimulus is composed of a 2D array (nested lists) of components which are any subclass of :class:`AbstractStimulusComponent<sparkle.stim.abstract_component>`.
 These classes are required to implement a `signal` function (not to be confused with signals/slots of Qt), which is used by StimulusModel to sum its components to get the total signal for the desired stimulus.
 This allows for creation of any stimulus imaginable through the ability to overlap components, and to define custom component classes.

-On its own, a StimulusModel represents a single stimlulus signal (the sum of it's components).
+On its own, a StimulusModel represents a single stimulus signal (the sum of it's components).
 To create auto-tests (automatic component manipulation, e.g. a tuning curve), The StimlulusModel uses the information held in its :class:`AutoParameterModel<sparkle.stim.auto_parameter_model>` attribute to modify itself in a loop, and collect all the resultant signals, yielding a list of signals to generate.

 Any number of StimulusModels can be collected in a list via a :class:`ProtocolModel<sparkle.run.protocol_model>`, to be generated independent of each other, in sequence.